Nick689/CustomPOS/Readme.md

 The use of spreadsheet has greatly accelerated the programming.
 However, CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the database engine running behind.

-CustomPOS GUI has been designed with highest possible efficiency.
+CustomPOS GUI has been designed with the most possible efficiency.
 That is why POS module is made of one page only without sub-page, only one popup validation will run invoice recording.

 CustomPOS main concepts are:
 - You can easily customize this program (you need to know basics about programing, networking and SQL)